6.5 Cross-border learning mobility

 The Inspectorate is the division of the Department of Education responsible for the evaluation of primary and post-primary schools and centres for education.
 While there is no specific mechanisms by the Inspectorate for monitoring post-primary mobilities, post-primary schools’ overall quality, and therefore mobilities, should be guided by Looking at Our School 2016 A Quality Framework for Post-Primary Schools (The Inspectorate, 2016).
 Schools must engage in external and internal evaluations and the Inspectorate publishes a range of reports and guides for quality assurance including School Self-Evaluation Guidelines 2016-2020 - Post-Primary (The Inspectorate, 2016).
 A principle of the Quality Framework is ‘that schools should assume responsibility for the quality of the education they provide’.

 Under the Qualifications and Quality Assurance (Education and Training) Act 2012, Quality and Qualifications Ireland (QQI) is responsible for the external quality assurance of further and higher education and training.
-Irish Educated Globally Connected An International Education Strategy For Ireland, 2016-2020 (2016, pp. 23) states that ‘The Irish education system has in place strong quality assurance and strategic oversight mechanisms which should continue to ensure that increases in international student-numbers does not jeopardise quality.’
+Irish Educated Globally Connected An International Education Strategy For Ireland, 2016-2020 (page 23) states that ‘The Irish education system has in place strong quality assurance and strategic oversight mechanisms which should continue to ensure that increases in international student-numbers does not jeopardise quality.’

 The European Quality Charter for Mobility is a quality reference document for education and training stays abroad.
 It complements, the Recommendation on mobility for students, persons undergoing training, volunteers, teachers and trainers (European Parliament and the Council of the European Union, 2001).
 The Charter is addressed to the Member States, including Ireland, and particularly to their organisations responsible for stays abroad, and provides guidance on mobility arrangements.

 The quality of projects funded by Erasmus+ and European Solidarity Corps is assured on a regular basis according to criteria defined by the European Commission.
 For some sectors, an accreditation of the organization is necessary requisite before the application process.
 For example, the Erasmus Charter for Higher Education is a prerequisite for higher education institutions in Ireland which wish to participate in higher education mobility projects.
 When planning mobility projects organisations are guided by the National Agencies and in the case of vocational education and training mobilities, are advised to use the European Credit System for Vocational Education and Training to assist in quality assurance.
 On application, projects’ quality is assured during the application process by pre-defined award criteria.
 Selection and evaluation committees approve the processes to award and/or the awarding of grants, depending on the sector/action.
 Projects may also have recommendations made to aid them in enhancing their project’s quality.
 The national agency, Léargas or the Higher Education Authority depending on the sector, carries out technical and financial checks and audits regarding the use of grants, and some projects are selected for on the spot monitoring checks.
 All projects must submit a final report, and in some actions, organisations may also be required to submit an interim report.
-If the approved activities are not fully implemented, or if the realised activities/outputs are of insufficient quality, funding can be reduced.
+If the approved activities are not fully implemented, or if the realised activities / outputs are of insufficient quality, funding can be reduced.